jas-jas/Ubiquiti-ERL-OpenVPN/README.md

     commit
     save

-NOTE: eth0 is the WAN (Internet) interface. eth1 is the LAN interfae for 192.168.1.0/24 network
+NOTE: eth0 is the WAN (Internet) interface. eth1 is the LAN interface for 192.168.1.0/24 network

 If your LAN network is on eth2, you would change the last entry above to read: